TheCodingDojo/student_md_docs/CA-OC/csharp/efSetupCheatSheet.md

 ---

-### 6. Add Controller Constructor to Receive DbContext
+## 8. Add Controller Constructor to Receive DbContext (IN EVERY CONTROLLER YOU MAKE)

 - inside your controller class, at the top